-Anna is a software developer and maker based in Brisbane, Australia.
+Anna is a software developer based in Brisbane, Australia.

 Anna is a hackathon enthusiast, and serial organiser of unconferences and hack events including THATCamp (The Humanities and Technology) and MakerCamp.
 She is a local organiser for the Brisbane Maker node for GovHack 2016, was was an organiser of GovHack Brisbane 2014 and a community ambassador for the Open Knowledge Foundation from 2013 - 2014.
 Anna has been a hobbyist hardware hacker since discovering the joys of hacking wireless routers and building DIY antennas through her role as President of Brismesh Inc. community wireless network group in the mid-2000s.

 Previously, Anna taught English in Japan, studied Computer-Assisted Composition of Adaptive Music at QUT, and worked as a research scientist and technical trainer at the Distributed Systems Technology Centre (DSTC).